Updated 8/22/2024

 Map Selection

-In the Map Selection screen, you select and set the map to display.
+The Map Selection screen is where you switch and set the maps to display.

 Exports map settings.